Chemistry Learner

 Colligative properties refer to the physical changes that result from adding solute to a solvent.
 Colligative properties depend on the number of solute particles and the amount of solvent.
 Precisely, they depend on the ratio of the number of solute particles to the number of solvent particles in a solution.
 The number ratio can be expressed in the solution’s concentration units, such as molarity, molality, and normality.
 [1-4]

-Colligative properties do not depend on the type of solute particles, even though they do depend on the type of solvent.
-An assumption for colligative properties is that the solution must be ideal; their thermodynamic properties must be analogous to an ideal gas.
+Colligative properties do not depend on the type of solute particles, although they do depend on the type of solvent.
+An assumption for colligative properties is that the solution must be ideal, and its thermodynamic properties must be analogous to those of an ideal gas.

 Types of Colligative Properties